Ankur97444/Assignment/README.md

 ### [Assignment 2](assignment_2/) - **Functional Testing Automation**

 ##### Objective:
-Write a ## a test to check the functional flow of the application using Selenium Web Drivers.
+Write a test to check the functional flow of the application using Selenium Web Drivers.

 > [!NOTE]
 > This is a test in which we have to log in to a web application using the supplied credentials and upload an XLS > file that is provided.
 Once uploaded, there will be validations that need to be checked on the page, and we > have to take a screenshot of the final output received.